-The Difference Between Canada Pension Plan, CPP and Old Age Pension or Security
+The Difference Between CPP and OAS (Canada Pension Plan vs Old Age Security)

 The main difference between OAS and CPP is their source of funding.
-Your CPP is funded through contributions from both you and your employer.
-It’s considered a contributory retirement plan—you’ll get more out of it the more you put into it.
+CPP is a mandatory contributory pension plan that is funded through contributions from both employees and employers.
+The more you put into it, the more you’ll get out of it.
 In order to contribute to your CPP, you must be age 18 or older, earn more than $3,500 per year and live outside of Quebec (Quebec residents can open their own Quebec Pension Plans instead).

-OAS benefits, on the other hand, are government-funded.
-It’s a non-contributory pension plan, funded through a percentage of income tax that all Canadians pay.
+OAS benefits, on the other hand, are a federally funded pension program.
+It’s a non-contributory plan, funded through a percentage of income tax that all Canadians pay.
 To be eligible for OAS benefits, you must have been a citizen or legal resident of Canada for at least 10 years after age 18.

-In order to qualify for CPP benefits, you must be 65 years of age and have contributed at least one payment to CPP.
-You may also be eligible for benefits as early as age 60, at a reduced rate.
+To be eligible for CPP, you must have contributed to the plan while you were working and be at least 65 years old.
+In some cases, you may also be eligible for benefits as early as age 60, at a reduced rate, but the longer you wait, the more it will benefit you.
 If you’re able to wait until you reach age 70 to cash in on your benefits, your monthly payment rate will increase.
 In general, your monthly benefit amount is determined by how much you and your employer paid into CPP over the course of your career.

 You must also be 65 years old to qualify for OAS benefits, but you don’t have to be retired to start receiving payments.
-Similar to CPP, if you defer until age 70 you’ll enjoy higher monthly payments.
+Similar to CPP, if you hold off until age 70 to access your benefits, you’ll enjoy higher monthly payments.
 Your monthly benefit amount is determined by how many years you have been a resident of Canada since age 18.
 Both CPP and OAS are taxable benefits.

 Both retirement programs have supplementary benefits available to certain groups of people.
-In addition to retirement pension, CPP offers survivor’s pension, children’s benefits, disability benefits and post-retirement benefits.
+In addition to retirement pension, CPP offers:

 Setting Yourself Up for Retirement Success